Yushan Fellow Program Q & A

-Note: A Yushan scholar or a Yushan young scholar must not be a current employee (excluding contract employees for special projects) or retiree of higher education institutions or academic research institutions in Taiwan and must not apply for grants (i.e., flexible wage) from the Ministry.
+Note: A Yushan Fellow or a Yushan Young Fellow must not be a current faculty member (excluding contract teaching staffs for special projects) or retiree of higher education institutions or academic research institutions in Taiwan and must not apply for grants (i.e., flexible wage) from the MOE.

-Q5: What subsidies are provided for Yushan scholars and Yushan young scholars?
+Q5: What subsidies are provided for Yushan Fellows and Yushan Young Fellows?

-A: In addition to the statutory salary, each Yushan scholar receives at most NT$5 million from the Ministry each year, and the grant is approved for 3 years.
+A: In addition to the statutory salary, each Yushan Fellow receives at most NT$5 million from the Ministry each year, and the grant is approved for 3 years.
 If the scholar is in a short-term exchange program, the grant is provided in proportion to the amount of service time.
 The scholar may also receive at most NT$1.5 million of administration and operation grants per year, and the grant is approved for 3 years.
-Regarding Yushan young scholars, they receive at most NT$1.5 million from the Ministry in addition to the statutory salary, and the grant is approved for 5 years.
+Regarding Yushan Young Fellows, they receive at most NT$1.5 million from the MOE in addition to the statutory salary, and the grant is approved for 5 years.
 Moreover, each scholar may receive at most NT$1.5 million of administration and operation grants per year, and the grant is approved for 5 years.

-Q6: May I apply to become a Yushan scholar or young scholar again after my term ends?
+Q6: May I apply to become a Yushan Fellow or Yushan Young Fellow again after my term ends?

-Q7: Must a short-term exchange scholar continuously stay with the contracted institution for 3 months?
+Q7: For short-term exchange scholars, do they have to stay in the contracted institution continuously for 3 months?